-Jim Arundale (CDG) and Agnes Milowka (NSS-CDS) Exploration of the Elk River streamway The Buchan area is one of the largest karst features in Victoria.
+The Buchan area is one of the largest karst features in Victoria.
 It is a farming area like Mt Gambier but the landscape is very different.
 Here there are rolling hills and some reasonably sized rivers, although the flies remain the same.
-Underneath this landscape is a honevcomb of caves.
-The Pot Holes Reserve in particular is absolutely littered with them with more than 90 caves known.
+Underneath this landscape is a honeycomb of caves.
+The Pot Holes Reserve in particular is absolutely littered with them with over 90 caves known.
 Until recently all these caves were dry and there was no opportunity for diving.

-In early 2006 a group of local cavers, the Victorian Limestone Caving Team (VLCT) dug open an entrance to a cave that led down to a streamway, admittedly, not a large streamway, but flowing water none the less.
+In early 2006 a group of local cavers the Victorian Limestone Caving Team (VLCT) dug open an entrance to a cave that led down to a streamway, admittedly, not a large streamway, but flowing water none the less.
 At the time, on the Potholes Reserve in Buchan all the known caves dropped quite steeply to a level of impermeable chert resulting in the caves petering out.
-People had talked years about the "Master Cave" that must exist in the next level of limestone beneath the chert, but nothing had gone through, until Elk streamway that had been found ran for about 100m before terminating at both ends in sumps.
+People had talked for years about the "Master Cave" that must exist in the next level of limestone beneath the chert, but nothing had gone through, until Elk River.
+The initial streamway that had been found ran for around 100m (330ft) before terminating at both ends in sumps.

-initial

-The

 Peter Freeman from the Victorian Speological Society (VSA) recounted the stories of the discovery to Jim Arundale and Agnes Milowka one evening after a day of caving in Buchan.
 As soon as Peter mentioned the word 'sump', their ears pricked up.
 A few weeks later they got to see the streamway and the sump for themselves and got rather excited.
 It looked like the sump would continue for at least a couple of meters.
 Excitement was heightened when it was discovered that the only dive had been done by a diver wearing back mounted tanks who reported the sump pinched out - the scene was set and a return planned.

 At this time Ag was lured away by Florida caves and the initial trips were just by Jim.
 On the first trip Jim dropped into the downstream sump with a wetsuit and a single side mounted 40cuft and floated in quickly to try and stay ahead of the silt.
-Initially the visibility

-was excellent and the dive progressed in a low bedding plane that slowly dropped to about

-30cm

-around 3m.
-At this point, the glimmering of an air surface could be seen about several metres ahead, unfortunately this coincided
+Initially the visibility was excellent and the dive progressed in a low bedding plane that slowly dropped to about 30cm (9ft) after around 3m (10ft).
+At this point, the glimmering of an air surface could be seen about several metres ahead, unfortunately this coincided with the floor rising.
+Over the course of several short dives, the end was pushed by digging.

-after

-with the floor rising.
-Over the course of several short dives, the end was

-pushed by digging.
 At this point with head on one side, the gravel floor slumping in behind and the single regulator complaining about the quantity of stones in the water, it was decided that slightly more equipment was going to be needed to get a reasonable safety margin, so a retreat was made.

-The fun was not over for the day though and attention was turned to the
+The fun was not over for the day though and attention was turned to the upstream sump.
+This was passed after 4m (13ft) and 10m (33ft) of airspace was reached before the passage sumped again.
+This was investigated for about 12m (40ft) to a point where lack of line, air & testosterone indicated a return, which was made in zero visibility.

-upstream sump.

-This was passed

-after 4m and

-10m of airspace

-was reached

-before the passage sumped

-again.
-This

-was investi-